 Louis Hau of Forbes Magazine writes that NBC’s John Madden tops its list of Most Influential Sports Broadcasters, just edging out ESPN’s Chris Berman for the top spot.
 Here’s the Forbes slideshow on the subject.

 Last week, I gave you a pic of New York radio traffic reporter Christina Stoffo.
-We have another pic and link to the second part of her interview with SoHood.com.
+We a link to the second part of her interview with SoHood.com.

 By the way, I’ve updated my Blogroll to the right so visit the sites when you can.
 Today, I’ve added CNBC’s Darren Rovell.
 I link to the man so often that having him up on the Blogroll is way overdue.
 And I’ve also added Brent Hunsberger’s Playbooks and Profits sports business blog from The Oregonian site.
 Both cover sports business quite well and click on the links to head to their respective sites.